sandipchitale/zsh-ai-modes/README.md

 A simple integration of `zsh` with locally running `gemma3:4b` model, running inside `Ollama`.

+# Feature

+Using <kbd>CTRL+n</kbd> you can cycle between three modes:

+- normal shell mode
+- llm mode - ask any question in plain language
+- command mode - describe the command to do something and let AI model generate the command to do it

+No matter which mode you are in you can use the following keybindings:

+- <kbd>CTRL+x CTRL+z</kbd> - normal mode
+- <kbd>CTRL+x CTRL+l</kbd> - llm mode
+- <kbd>CTRL+x +CTRL+g</kbd> - command generation mode

 # How to use ?

 - Download and run `ollama` service